PCB Assembly Graphic

 Conversely, thermosets are materials that, once molded and set, cannot be remelted or reformed.
 During the curing process, they undergo a chemical change that creates a rigid, three-dimensional network.
 This transformation renders them heat resistant and structurally stable but also means they cannot be recycled like thermoplastics.
 Epoxy resins and phenolic plastics are typical examples of thermosets.

-The Main Properties of Injection Molding Materials
+The Main Properties of Materials for Injection Molding

 When selecting a material for injection molding, several properties should be considered: